ncsa/puppet-profile_memtest/README.md

 ## Usage

-Setup a desired performance table using `profile_memtest::performance_table`.
-The script will reference the first column as a regex to match the host, and the second column for the expected / desired STREAM Triad performance.
+Setup a desired performance table using `profile_memtest::performance_table` (multi-line string).
+The 1st column contains regex to match the host running the script.
+The 2nd column contains expected / desired STREAM Triad performance.
 If `performance_table` is not defined, the script will error out.

 Example